kittykatattack/kittykatattack/documents/ga.markdown

 *- A baby's exclamation of surprise.*

 Ga is a minimalist game engine for making HTML5 games or any other kind interactive media.
+You can get it here:

 [Ga game enigne](https://github.com/kittykatattack/ga)

-Its design was inspired by the [js13k game competition](http://js13kgames.com) where contestants are required to make a game with a total file of size no more than 13k.
+Its design was inspired by the [js13k gamecompetition](http://js13kgames.com) where contestants are required to make a game with a total file of size no more than 13k.

 How can you make a game with such a small file size?

 It's a useful to use a game engine, because starting any game first requires writing a lot of tedious boilerplate code.
 You don't' want to have to re-write all that stuff for every game you make.
 But most full-featured HTML5 game engines, even small and fast ones like [Phaser](https://github.com/photonstorm/phaser), are still at least 1 Megabyte-ish in size.
 The goal for Ga was to design a full-featured, fun-to-use 2D game engine with a compressed file size of no more than 6.5k.

 6.5k?